Notes on doing AB test properly

 MDE, power, alpha, and sample size

-We start off with two distributions of a conversion metrics, one for the control group and one for the treatment group.
+We begin with two distributions of a conversion metrics, one for the control group and one for the treatment group.
 Here is the detail of our distributions:

 p_base = 0.1